HennersBro98/neural-networks-gui/README.md

 To download and install:

 1. (Recommended for Windows) Follow this [link](https://www.dropbox.com/sh/s514dlfbqtqonoq/AACub-6b_FEfYOT0OCXnVyfDa?dl=0) to find an installer on dropbox to easily download the application.
+You can alternatively download the zip folder if you prefer.
+Once downloaded, navigate to the 'Neural Networks' application (after unzipping if necessary).
-2. Download the source files (.py and .ico and .dll ones) to the same file path and execute henpy_NN_GUI.py.
+2. (Recommended for macOS and Linux) Download the source files above (.py and .ico and .dll ones) to the same file path and execute henpy_NN_GUI.py.
 You may be required to download more Python packages if not all those which are required are installed on your device.

 A very simple sample file of data is also provided to help illustrate how the software can be used.